rocicorp/replicache-sdk-flutter/README.md

 Huzzah!

 ### 8. Mutations
-Then, re-run the app.

 Add a Todo locally by pressing the "+" button in the top-right corner of the app.
 The change happens immediately and updates in the app:

 <img src="img/quickstart-3.png" height="400">